The Ultimate Guide To Product Feature Adoption: What Is It And How To Increase It

 This is how long it takes users to continue using a feature long after its introduction.
 Many times users will try out or test a new feature in the initial stages but after a while, the ‘hype’ dies down.
 Duration of adoption gives clear insights into the longevity value of your features and shows how valuable they are to users in the long run.

-Best tools to drive feature adoption
+How to drive SaaS feature adoption with Userpilot

 The best user adoption tools will help you build a range of UI patterns and experiences to increase user adoption, and this is where Userpilot offers the best value for money.